CommandShiftHQ/be-northwind-mysql/exercises/00-create-exercises.md

 You can then stop the container with `docker stop CONTAINER_ID`.

 Once the container is stopped you can remove it with `docker container rm CONTAINER_ID`.
-After this you can simply re-run the run script: `sh ./run.sh`.
+After this you can simply re-run the run command: `docker run -d -p 3306:3306 --name northwind -e MYSQL_ROOT_PASSWORD=supersecret mcrcodes/northwind`.

 You may need to restart `mysql-workbench`.